 Summary of responses:

-Out of 11 companies, 10 companies think no dedicated range for MAC CEs is needed, and one company thinks this does not have to be discussed with their solution (i.e. by using LCID subtype in Question 1 above).
+Out of 12 companies, 11 companies think no dedicated range for MAC CEs is needed, and one company thinks this does not have to be discussed with their solution (i.e. by using LCID subtype in Question 1 above).
+Regarding the actual range, nine companies prefer to reserve the end of the eLCID space for MAC CEs (as in IAB) while two (perhaps four according to the response for Question 2) companies prefer to reserve the beginning of the eLCID space (i.e. 64 to 319) for MAC CEs.
 Regarding the number for the reserved values, nine companies are okay to extend it from 128 to 256, and one company prefers not to extend the range from IAB to avoid additional discussion in IAB session.

-Proposal 3: To extend LCID spaces, reserved values from IAB solution is re-used, and LCID for MAC CEs are assigned from the end of the reserved values (i.e. no dedicated range for MAC CEs).
+After having further email discussion, RAN2 concluded to go with one-byte eLCID field, and thus IAB running CR also has to be updated accordingly.

+Proposal 3: When the new MAC subheader with one-byte eLCID field is used, eLCID values 0 to 255 indicates LCID values 64 to 319, accordingly.

-Proposal 4: The reserved values in IAB running CR is extended to 256 values.
-That is, the range for the reserved values (i.e. '(216 – 64) to (216 + 63)') is updated to '(216 – 192) to (216 + 63)', and the range for the identity of the logical channel (i.e. 64 to (216 – 65)) is shrunk to '64 to (216 – 193)'.
+Proposal 4: The range for the identity of the logical channel in IAB running CR (i.e. 64 to (216 – 65)) is updated to '320 to (216 + 319) ', and the range for the reserved value in IAB running CR (i.e. (216 – 64) to (216 + 63) is removed.

 2.4 Way forward